MasterMercury/Marketplace-Bot/README.md

 # Marketplace Bot
-## Open-Source program written in discord.js by myself (with the help of another open-source project as the base)
+### Open-Source program written in discord.js by myself mostly (with the help of another open-source project as the base)

 ---